EnigmaCurry/arch-ppa/README.md

 individual package names after the repository name if you only wish to build certain packages.

+Update packages:

+    ./arch-ppa update [optional package names]

+The update command will download new PKGBUILDs for the specified packages (or all if not specified.)
+The update will complain if you haven't added the existing packages to a git repository or have uncommited changes.
+Always review changes to PKGBUILD files before committing them.
+That's the point of this thing.
+Use `git diff src`.

 The repository directory can be listed in your `/etc/pacman.conf` like this:

     [ryan]